TomSoderling/TomSoderling.github.io/about.md

 - Slides and code from my talk, Automate the Lifecycle of Your Apps with Visual Studio App Center, at [Twin Cities Code Camp](https://twincitiescodecamp.com) can be found [here on github](https://github.com/TomSoderling/VSAppCenter)

 - Slides and code from my talk, Building a Backend for Your Apps with Visual Studio App Center, at the [MN Developers Conference](https://mdc.ilmservice.com) can be found [here on github](https://github.com/TomSoderling/AppCenterMBaaSDemo)

+### Open Source

+ - [Spaniel](https://github.com/TomSoderling/Spaniel) - An MVVM Xamarin.Forms app for iOS and Android to help run health checkups on your RESTful web service endpoints
+I wrote the UWP support for these two great drawing libraries that are popular among Xamarin developers:
+ - [NGraphics](https://github.com/praeclarum/NGraphics) - a cross platform library for rendering vector graphics on .NET
+ - [NControl](https://github.com/chrfalch/NControl) - a simple Xamarin.Forms wrapper control around the NGraphics library

 ### Contact